project-origin/registry/doc/concept/unique-proofs-using-tries-merkleproofs.md

 ## Problem

-The problem being that digital copies cannot be distinguished from their original counterparts.
-Using a cryptographic method we should be able to proof uniqueness of a claim to mitigate double spending, issuance and claims.
+The problem is that digital copies cannot be distinguished from their original counterparts.
+Using a cryptographic method, however, we should be able to prove uniqueness of a claim, thus mitigating double spending, -issuance and -claims.
 The solution will be  generic and subsequently applied to the Energy Track and Trace problem space.

 ## Story